antonworkmode/notes-project-deployment/README.md

 # notes-project-deployment
-Playbook and role for notes_project application deployment.
+Playbook and roles for notes_project application deployment.